 Because the kids will be blindfolded make sure that you clear the space of any hazards and establish some game rules like no running.

 - Guide me to the treasure

-Another game involving a blindfold and using the sense of hearing.
+Another game that involves a blindfold and using the sense of hearing.

 The first step is to choose an object that will be the treasure.
 Next, divide the children into pairs and blindfold one of them.
 Put the treasure somewhere in the room.

 The child that can see will have to use verbal commands like “move forward three steps”, “turn right and take two big steps”, to guide the blindfolded child to the treasure.